Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   cd /dev
   ls devttyACM*
 ```

-To reset the MCU, you need to press the push button and the bootsel button of the MCU.
-This will erase the software from the flash and after a couple of seconds, the PICO will be back in USB mass storage mode.
+The port open should be ttyACM0 or ttyACM1

 # Panduza client

-The PICO client is the Panduza bloc from the point of view of the user.

-This part will allow you to send various information about each I:O (GPIO 0 in our case) to the PICO via the MQTT broker.
+This part will allow you to send various information about each I:O (GPIO 0 in our case) to the PICO via the MQTT protocol.

-To do this, we first have to understand the different attributs and filds of a IO.
+To do this, we first have to understand the different attributes and fields we can send and get :

 <p> It's direction. "in" or "out" </p>
 <p> the pull value.
 It's the configuration of a input. it's ether "up", "down" or "open"</p>